abstarko/kickstarter-analysis/README.md

 Looking at data for plays in GB, since Louise showed interest in this market; budgeting 4,000 pounds.
 We used a box plot to look at the big picture.
 We can see that most plays had their campaign goals at less than half of what Louise's is.
 She should look at getting her play produced for less than 4,000 pounds, around 2,000 pounds would be more reasonable.

-I would recommend that Louise kicks off her campaign in June in order to have the best chance of having a sucessful campaign.
+I would recommend that Louise kicks off her campaign in June in order to have the best chance of having a successful campaign.
 Though her goal of $12,000 in the US is high compared to other theater campaigns, it is not unattainable, with having 525 successful US theater kickstarters out of 912.
 Incentives for donors would also be helpful.
 If she is to launch a campaign in GB, I would recommend cutting her goal in half in order to have a successful campaign.

 When only using one crowdfunding platform, like Kickstarter, we are limiting ourself to data.
-If we wanted to dive even deeper into data I would recommend using more corwdfunding platofrms to gather data from that have theater categories.
+If we wanted to dive even deeper into data I would recommend using more crowdfunding platforms to gather data from, that have theater categories.

 We could use a box and whisker chart to get a better idea of data points across specific measures.
-This could help when looking at money raised to get a better idea of the mean, meadian, and mode for successful campaigns.
+This could help when looking at money raised to get a better idea of the mean, median, and mode for successful campaigns.